CodeMyst/WeTransfer.NET/README.md

 // FileUploadResult contains the url to the download page and the date of the expiry
 ```

+**Note**: Sending multiple files doesn't work as of 1.0.
+If you need this feature please keep and eye here: [#2](https://github.com/CodeMyst/WeTransfer.NET/issues/2)

 ## Building

 If you want to build this from source all you need is .Net SDK and run the `dotnet build` command.